Quantum groups and Nichols algebras acting on conformal field theories: Introduction

-In {\bf Section 2} we very briefly review the construction of Nichols algebras as quotient of a free algebra by the kernel of the \emph{quantum symmetrizer} due to Woronowicz \cite{Wor89}.
-The most important message is the modern view, that the relations of a quantum group follow completely from this construction (Example \ref{exm_quantumgroup}), as well as generalized root systems e.g. super-Lie algebras.
-So our goal is to prove that expressions in screening operators vanish, whenever they lie in the kernel of the quantum symmetrizer. \\
+\hyperref[sec_Nicholsalgebra]{\sc 2.
+Quantum Symmetrizers in Quantum Groups and Nichols algebras.}\; First, we briefly review one of the equivalent definitions of the Nichols algebra associated to a vector space with braiding: It is the quotient of a free algebra by the kernel of the \emph{quantum symmetrizer} $\sha$.
+Yet, it is difficult to obtain defining relations.
+The Borel part of the small quantum group $u_q(\g)^+$ is such a Nichols algebra, see Example \ref{exm_quantumgroup}.
+Thus, our goal is to prove that a linear combination of products of screening operators vanishes, if the formal linear combination of products lies in the kernel of the quantum symmetrizer. \\

-In {\bf Section 3} we present for this purpose a purely algebraic approach to these conformal field theories resp. vertex algebras (VOA).
-The author has already in \cite{Len07} constructed vertex algebras purely out of Hopf algebra data, in particular free field theories $\V_\Lambda$ associated to a torus $\C^{\rank}/\Lambda$ with an integral lattice $\Lambda$.
-For more general choices this thesis developes an algebraic formalism for a generalized VOA structure and proves generalizations of locality and associativity.

-Some reasons to go into this algebraic framework are: First, avoids the usual infinite-sum and delta-function calculations, second it makes the theory purely algebraic and thus hopefully much more accessible to non-physicists, and third it encloses many tedious calculations into Hopf algebra expressions, that would otherwise be hopeless.

-The much more substantial reason is that the relevant screening operators are not actually living in an integral lattice VOA $\V_\Lambda$, but in a rescaled non-integral analog.
-There is however, to the authors knowledge, no VOA theory available for this scenario, probably because due to the rational exponents $z^m$ there are monodromy terms that destroy the main tool (OPE-associativity).
-But it is precisely this effect where the Nichols algebra comes from, and the failure of OPE-associativity means precisely that we are not dealing with a Lie algebra any more.
-The fact that our framwork allows to naturally work with these fractional lattice VOA's $\V_\Lambda$ seems to be the first main idea of this approach.

-{\bf Subsection 3.1} is a self-contained description of the \emph{fractional lattice VOA} $\V_\Lambda$, which is an infinite-dimensional graded vectorspace associated to a (non-integral) lattice $\Lambda$.
-The reader who wishes to ignore the physics background may simply accept that the Hopf algebraic map $\Y$ in Definition \ref{def_FractionalLatticeVOA} is a source for interesting endomorphismsm on a commutative, cocommutative Hopf algebra $\V_\Lambda$.

-The reader familiar with VOA's should be warned, that on $\V_\Lambda$ there is no (familiar) locality-property and no choice of Virasoro-action; both are not necessary for the present proofs.
-Locality will be replaced by Nichols algebra relations, and later there will be different choices of Virasoro-actions (one for each Weyl chamber).

-{\bf Subsection 3.2} defines how to turn for each element $a\in \V_\Lambda$ the vertex operator $\Y(a)$ into an endomorphism of $\V_\Lambda$ by taking a formal residue; these endomorphisms $\resY(a)$ are called \emph{charge operators}.
-For any fractional power $z^m$ this residue is non-zero, because we defined it by lifting a circle to the multivalued covering.
-This makes everything much more involved than in the integral case; in effect hypergeometric functions replace binomial coefficients in the integral case.